-The University of Maryland Francis King Carey School of Law offers a series of externships and foreign study opportunities, some supported by the David S. Brown International Fellows Program, as part of the International and Comparative Law Program.
+The University of Maryland Francis King Carey School of Law offers a series of externships and foreign study opportunities, as part of the International and Comparative Law Program.

 The University of Maryland Francis King Carey School of Law has established a student exchange program with Bucerius Law School in Hamburg, Germany.
 Under the Exchange Program up to two University of Maryland students per year may study in the fall semester at Bucerius Law School and transfer up to 14 credits toward their J.D. degree.
 The courses at Bucerius Law School are taught in English and focus on international and comparative business and trade law.